Nemesis533/Local_LLHAMA/README.md

 **Local_LLAMA** is a local-first, multilingual, LLaMA-powered voice assistant that integrates seamlessly with [Home Assistant](https://www.home-assistant.io/).
 Designed for privacy, flexibility, and natural interaction, it allows users to control smart home devices using natural language — all without relying on the cloud or requiring exact device names.
 Being an indipendent system that can run on base linux and interface with HA (or potentially other domotics systems) via API, it also bypasses many of the compatibility restrictions that running a similar system in HA have (such as smart-speaker compatibility).

+## UPDATE - The system is currently being overhauled to improve both performance, maintenability and features; current development branch is 'refactor'

 ## Features

 - Wake word detection using `OpenWakeWord`
 - Voice recording with adaptive noise floor detection
 - Whisper-based speech-to-text conversion
-- LLaMA 3.1 (8B) LLM for command parsing and entity resolution
+- NEW!
+Allows the use of either same-machine instanced model (tested using LLaMA 3.1 (8B) or using an Ollama server LLM for command parsing and entity resolution
+- NEW!
+Allows the user to perform NL queries in addition to just giving HA commands
 - Optional PromptGuard safety layer (LLaMA 3.2 3B fine-tuned model)
-- Multilingual support: English, French, Spanish, Italian, German, Russian (and more) This allows you to call the command in any of the supported languages and not have to worry about it - you can say "la lumière du salon" for "living room light"
+- Multilingual support: English, French, Spanish, Italian, German, Russian This allows you to call the command in any of the supported languages and not have to worry about it - you can say "la lumière du salon" for "living room light"
 - Fuzzy device/entity matching using dynamic Home Assistant entity list; for optmization purposes, a manual list of devices can also be assigned instead of filtering the full list from HA.
   This solves the problem of having to call devices by the exact name that they are saved under - you can now say "light above the desk" to call the "desk light".
 - Execute multiple commands in a single sentence
 - NEW!
-Thanks to Integration with Ollama, natual language responses will be returned when no device is present.
+Web search integration - ask for news, Wikipedia articles, weather information
+- NEW!
+Mixed command support - combine HA commands with information queries in a single request (e.g., "turn on the lights and tell me the weather")
-- Basic web interface for output monitoring and connection status (expansion and system control planned)
+- NEW!
+Web interface for controlling settings, interacting with the system via text, output monitoring and connection status
 - Ability to integrate non-Home Assistant devices and commands with the same pipeline as the one used for Home Assistant.

 ## System Requirements